-Gender Differences in Addiction Butler Center for Research | July 1, 2015 Download the Research Update Women and Substance Abuse, plus read the Q&A with Audrey Klein, executive director of the Butler Center for Research.
+Gender Differences in Addiction Butler Center for Research | July 1, 2015 Download the Research Update Women and Substance Abuse.
 The consideration of gender differences in substance use and abuse, addiction, and treatment outcomes has grown exponentially in the scientific literature since the release of the National Institutes of Health Policy and Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research in 1994.1 As a result, researchers have uncovered a number of critical differences between men and women in what was once predominantly believed to be a "male issue,"2 including differences related to addiction treatment and outcomes.
 Since the late 1980s, it has been observed that for drugs such as marijuana, opioids, and cocaine, women reach higher levels of substance abuse and addiction severity with smaller amounts and shorter time of use than their male counterparts.1, 3, 4 This effect is also present for alcohol abuse and addiction.4, 5, 6 As a result of physiological differences related to the processing of alcohol, women are more likely to become intoxicated on lower doses of alcohol than men.7 In addition, women who drink regularly are more prone to the physiological consequences of alcohol abuse than men, facing increased risks for health problems that include cirrhosis, heart damage, and brain damage.8, 9 Mental Health Considerations Co-occurring mental health disorders have a significant impact on substance use and abuse and can also significantly impact treatment for chemical dependence.10 This is an especially serious issue for women, who have been shown to present an elevated risk for comorbidity of addiction with affective and anxiety disorders.11, 12 This effect is also supported by patient data from Hazelden Betty Ford Foundation treatment centers.
 The Butler Center for Research recently completed an analysis of co-occurring mental health disorders for patients who were admitted for residential treatment at the Center City, Minnesota, location in 2014.
 Women were significantly more likely than men to have a co-occurring depressive or anxiety disorder and showed significantly higher numbers for co-occurring eating disorders as well.
 Findings of this analysis are presented in the graph below: Substance Use Rates Among Women The majority of women who seek treatment with the Hazelden Betty Ford Foundation do so for dependence on alcohol; the rate of dependence for other drugs is significantly lower.
 In fact, an analysis of patients who received treatment in 2014 shows that a higher percentage of female patients (90.44%) were diagnosed with alcohol dependence than male patients (87.62%).
 This is a particularly interesting finding, since higher percentages of male patients had dependence diagnoses for nearly every other drug type.
 The percentage of female patients diagnosed with barbiturate dependence was also slightly higher than the percentage of male patients, although the difference was not significant (see graph below).
 The pattern of dependence diagnoses at the Hazelden Betty Ford Foundation are similar to those reported for other agencies and show that alcohol dependence is the most common dependence diagnosis among women attending treatment.
 However, it is important to note that many women who have a primary diagnosis of alcohol dependence have also been diagnosed as dependent on at least one other drug.
 Among women receiving treatment in Center City in 2014 who were diagnosed with alcohol dependence, 36.7% were also diagnosed with dependence on at least one other drug.
 Summary Substance abuse and addiction differences between men and women are complex.
 Research has uncovered a number of gender differences in physiology, psychology, and social factors related to addiction.
 As a result, it is critical to consider these differences when developing treatment plans and strategies, especially for the historically-under-represented female patient population, as a single generalized solution is often not the most effective.